 (Anchorage skyline from the sea: photo courtesy of alaska.org)

 Be aware of one important thing about visiting Anchorage: the summer (tourist) season doesn’t start until Mother’s Day (in May).
-If you get there before that, lots of sites may not be open yet, or have limited hours.
+If you get there before that, lots of sites may not be open yet, or might have only limited hours.

 With a population of around 300,000, Anchorage has 40% of Alaska’s population!
 Alaska became a US territory in 1912, and Anchorage was first settled in 1914 as a railroad and construction port for the Alaska Engineering Commission.